Skip to Content

 Chat Name Length

-Original Mud Master allowed <= 30 characters; TinTin++ enforces <= 20.
+Original Mud Master allowed <= 30 bytes; TinTin++ enforces <= 20.
 Use the stricter limit of 20 for maximum compatibility.

 Connection List vs. Peek List Formatting